The Power of Slow Practice: Why "Going Slow" Will Make You Faster

 If you want to improve quickly as a musician, the best advice is counterintuitive: slow down.
 Whether you’re learning a new instrument, mastering a tricky song, or refining your vocal technique, slow practice helps you build a strong foundation of muscle memory, precision, and confidence.
 Remember, speed will come naturally once you’ve developed accuracy and control.

-So, the next time you’re eager to rush through a piece, remind yourself of the saying: “If you want to go fast, go slow.”
-By trusting in the power of slow practice, you’ll find that progress happens faster than you ever imagined.
+So, the next time you’re eager to rush through a piece, remind yourself of the saying: “If you want to go fast, go slow,” By trusting in the power of slow practice, you’ll find that progress happens faster than you ever imagined.

 Previous